-If you have existing signed key from Windows IIS server or Linux server, you can transfer them into WebMux and continue using them until they expire.
+If you have existing signed keys from a Windows IIS server or a Linux server, you can transfer them into the WebMuxTM and continue using them until they expire.
 Please contact us for how to convert your existing keys.

 Download/Upload